srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 ## Resources on a single GPU

-For any GPU on the market, you can find on its spec sheet:
+On a GPU's spec-sheet you can find.

 - **Peak throughput:** Number of floating-point operations executed per second.
 Usually in TeraFLOPs (1 TFLOP/s = \\(10^12\\) ops/sec).